yvzn/vite-plugin-dotenv-in-html/plugin/README.md

 ## Rationale

-Although there are many other plugins that achieve the same goal, among other great features, I believe there is some room for a very small and simple plugin, with minimal configuration and footprint.
+A very small and simple plugin, with minimal configuration and footprint.
+There are many other plugins that achieve the same goal, plus other great features.
+This is a minimalist implementation.

 ## Installation